 While useful, powerful and fun, these programs cannot yet match the work of trained professionals.
 These products are especially ill-equipped to help you understand the opportunities and obstacles inherent in the way your kitchen is now laid out.
 Figuring out the location of existing ducts, pipes, wires, chimneys and load-bearing walls is something only a professional, working on-site, is likely to be able to accomplish.

-Need to find a pro for your Kitchen Design?Find Pros
+Ready to start your Kitchen Design?Find Pros

 Kitchen Dealer-Designers and Remodelers

 Sometimes, it’s hard to tell a dealer-designer from a remodeling contractor.
 After all, both will create a new kitchen for you.
 But, the distinction is important, and there is a simple way to tell them apart.
 Listen to how they describe the people who actually build the kitchen.
 Remodelers will refer to contractors, carpenters or builders.
 Dealer-designers tend to refer to installers.
 The advantages and disadvantages of each type of business flow directly from the perspective implied in this simple language difference.
 They have a very different focus.
 Typically, dealer-designers know a lot about the products that go into a kitchen, while remodelers know the nuts-and-bolts about installing them.

 Dealer-designers make most of their money from the sale of cabinets, appliances and other kitchen components.
 As a result, some of them offer their services for free or at discounted prices.
 Remodelers tend to make their money from the construction phase but may also offer free or discounted design services.
 This distinction is also important to understand how it may be easier to trim costs through looking at many different manufacturers, rather than trying to trim costs for the kitchen’s construction and installation.